davenyen/BINF6111_PROJECT/README.md

 # Voineagu Pipeline

-This pipeline will sort a fastq file into groups based on their barcodes, indices and target/groups.
-It will then align these sorted files to the human genome and visualise it on IGV.
+Launches pipeline to parse CROP-Seq fastq data files into corresponding directories for each perturbation group and aligns reads in each group to the human genome.
+BigWig files are generated for visualisation in genome browsers

+# USER DOCUMENTATION

 ## Getting Started